voelkerb/wordClock/README.md

 Connect to it via your PC or mobile.

 Head over to [clocktwo.local](clocktwo.local) in your browser.
-After the website has loaded (this might take some time), you should see the following configuration.
+After the website has loaded (this might take some time), you should see the following configuration page.

 <p align="center">
 <img src="/figures/webserver.png" width="400px">